shua1090/Luminus/README.md

 # Projekt Luminus

-A Compiled language with supreme ease of use
+A Compiled language with LLVM